happyuc-project/web3j/docs/source/index.rst

 additional overhead of having to write your own integration code for the platform.

-The `Java and the Blockchain <https://www.youtube.com/watch?v=ea3miXs_P6Y>`_ talk provides an overview of blockchain, Ethereum and web3j.
+The `Java and the Blockchain <https://www.youtube.com/watch?v=ea3miXs_P6Y>`_ talk provides an overview of blockchain, Ethereum and webuj.

 Features